Power crisis: BPE urges sector summit to end blame game

 By Chris Ochayi

-Frightened by scope the blame game in power sector is climbing, the management of the Bureau of Public Enterprise, BPE, has advocated for the convening of holistic stakeholders’ conference to allow for all-inclusive deliberations in order to end sector.’s quagmire.
+Frightened by scope the blame game in power sector is climbing, the management of the Bureau of Public Enterprise, BPE, has advocated for convening of holistic stakeholders’ conference to allow for all inclusive deliberations in order to end sector.’s quagmire.

 “Clearly, the privatization of the power sector is perhaps the biggest single privatization exercise which happened on this planet.